 It will be particularly uncomfortable for you to have stitching over a bunion.
 A shoe with a mesh fabric will be more comfortable because it’s more forgiving.
 If you have a stretchy and roomy upper, you will stay more comfortable when you walk and run with bunions.

-If you’re still having problems finding shoes that are comfortable, you might want to check out a specialty shoe that is more likely to have shoes for people with bunions and you could always purchase men’s athletic shoes if you’re a female with wide feet and bunions.
+If you’re still having problems finding shoes that are comfortable, check out a specialty brand that is more likely to have shoes for people with bunions.
+And you could always purchase men’s athletic shoes if you’re a female with wide feet and bunions.

-Finally, don’t forget to shop for shoes later in the day because that’s when your foot swells, and you’ll get the most accurate fit.
+One final tip: shop for shoes later in the day.
+That’s when your foot swells, and you’ll get the most accurate fit.
 It will be prime time for you to discover if a particular shoe irritates your bunion.

 Although it is annoying to deal with bunions, you can make your shoes more comfortable by stretching them out and even lacing them differently.
 Try one of the techniques that most appeals to you and give it time.
 Those shoes will get more comfortable!